Below you will find a list of frequently asked questions concerning evictions and hiring an eviction lawyer.

 Answer: The short answer here is No. Depending on the type of breach the Tenant has committed, a different type of Notice may be required to commence the eviction lawsuit.
-You should consult with a lawyer who will provide the correct eviction notice form.
+You should consult with a lawyer who can instruct you on how to provide the correct eviction notice to the tenant.
 To illustrate this point, under Florida law, different notice forms will be required for evicting a non-paying tenant than for evicting a tenant that is conducting criminal activity on the property.

 Question: I am renting out my property but I do not have a signed, written lease agreement in place, can I still evict my tenant?

 Answer: Yes.
-A verbal lease agreement is just as good as a written lease agreement.
-Whether you have a written lease or oral lease in place with your tenant, the tenant can still be evicted, as long as there is a paper trail tending to show that the tenant was renting the property from you.
+Generally speaking, for eviction purposes, a verbal lease agreement is just as valid as a written lease agreement (assuming the leasehold interest is not longer than 1 year).
+Whether you have a written lease or oral lease in place with your tenant, the tenant can still be evicted, as long as there is some act, omissions, or evidence tending to show that the tenant was renting the property from you.

 Question: I am pretty knowledgeable about the eviction process, should I do it on my own or hire an attorney?

 Answer: The short answer is No. An eviction is a formal lawsuit filed by a Landlord or Landlord’s attorney against a Tenant for breach of a lease agreement.
 The breach of a lease can take many forms (i.e. the tenant is not paying the rent, or the tenant is causing irreversible damage to the property).
-An attorney can complete an eviction much quicker than a person who does not have the experience or know-how to navigate through the court system.
-Doing an eviction on your own will likely take much longer, resulting in lost rental income to you.
-You wouldn’t want to represent yourself for a speeding ticket or DUI, or perform your own surgical procedure.
-Likewise, you need a lawyer who knows Florida’s eviction laws to expedite and simplify the process for you.
+An attorney can complete an eviction much quicker than one who does not have the experience or know-how to navigate through the court system.
+Attempting to prosecute an eviction on your own will likely take much longer, resulting in lost rental income to you.
+Landlords need lawyers who know Florida’s eviction laws to expedite and simplify the lawsuit.

 Question: Roughly how long would it take to evict my tenant?

 Answer: An eviction can take anywhere from three (3) to six (6) weeks, sometimes shorter, and sometimes longer.
 Every county in Florida handles evictions at a different speed.
-The more densely populated counties will likely have a higher eviction rate, and thus the eviction may take longer for the Court to process.
-The less densely populated counties in Florida will likely have a lower eviction rate, and thus the eviction may be processed at a quicker rate.
-Remember, evictions are formal lawsuits, and therefore the time constraints of the court system applies.
+The more densely populated counties will likely have a higher eviction rate, and thus the eviction may take longer for the courts and Sheriffs to process.
+The less densely populated counties in Florida will likely have a lower eviction rate, and thus the eviction may proceed at a quicker rate.
+Remember, evictions are lawsuits, and therefore the time constraints of the judicial system applies.
 Another factor affecting how long an eviction will take is the court’s schedule.
-Some court clerks are backlogged for weeks, some aren’t.
-Some Judges have a packed docket, some don’t.
-The lawyers at Evict-FL are in frequent contact with the courts and sheriffs to make sure that your eviction will be processed as fast as possible.
+Some court clerks are backlogged, some aren’t.
+Some Judges have a congested dockets, some don’t.
+The lawyers at Evict FL are in frequent contact with the courts, sheriffs, and judges chambers to make sure that your eviction is speedily handled.

 Question: I have decided that I need to evict my tenant and I want to hire an eviction lawyer.
 What do I do now?